Diamondback Energy Inc. (FANG) Shares Down Despite Recent Market Volatility

-Diamondback Energy Inc. (NASDAQ: FANG)’s stock price has decreased by -2.62 compared to its previous closing price of 144.36.
-Despite this, the company has experienced a 4.75% gain in its stock price over the last five trading sessions.
+Diamondback Energy Inc. (NASDAQ: FANG)’s stock price has decreased by -1.28 compared to its previous closing price of 143.55.
+However, the company has seen a 2.33% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/01/21 that Salesforce, Snowflake, Zscaler, Box: What to Watch in the Stock Market Today

 Is It Worth Investing in Diamondback Energy Inc. (NASDAQ: FANG) Right Now?

-The price-to-earnings ratio for Diamondback Energy Inc. (NASDAQ: FANG) is above average at 5.68x.
-The 36-month beta value for FANG is also noteworthy at 2.03.
-There are mixed opinions on the stock, with 25 analysts rating it as a “buy,” 3 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”
+Diamondback Energy Inc. (NASDAQ: FANG) has a price-to-earnings ratio that is above its average at 5.80x. and a 36-month beta value of 2.04.
+Opinions on the stock are mixed, with 24 analysts rating it as a “buy,” 3 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for FANG is $178.26, which is $37.6 above than the current price.
+The average price predicted for Diamondback Energy Inc. (FANG) by analysts is $178.07, which is $36.79 above the current market price.
 The public float for FANG is 175.17M, and at present, short sellers hold a 2.71% of that float.
-The average trading volume of FANG on March 01, 2023 was 2.51M shares.
+On March 07, 2023, the average trading volume of FANG was 2.58M shares.

 FANG’s Market Performance

-FANG stock saw a decrease of 4.75% in the past week, with a monthly decline of -6.88% and a quarterly a decrease of -5.85%.
-The volatility ratio for the week is 3.79%, and the volatility levels for the last 30 days are 3.30% for Diamondback Energy Inc. (FANG).
-The simple moving average for the last 20 days is -1.23% for FANG stock, with a simple moving average of 3.51% for the last 200 days.
+The stock of Diamondback Energy Inc. (FANG) has seen a 2.33% increase in the past week, with a 3.94% rise in the past month, and a -1.11% fall in the past quarter.
+The volatility ratio for the week is 3.54%, and the volatility levels for the past 30 days are at 3.32% for FANG.
+The simple moving average for the last 20 days is 0.52% for FANG stock, with a simple moving average of 5.55% for the last 200 days.

 Analysts’ Opinion of FANG